 Hoping to push Britain to the forefront of aviation, a London publisher organizes an international air race across the English Channel, but must contend with two entrants vying for his daughter, as well as national rivalries and cheating.

 A scientist is nearly assassinated.
 In order to save him, a submarine is shrunken to microscopic size and injected into his blood stream with a small crew.
 Problems arise almost as soon as they enter the bloodstream.

-In the early days of the 20th century, a British Newspaper offers a prize for the winner of a cross channel air race which brings flyers from all over the world.
-There are many sub-plots as the flyers jockey for position and the affections of various women.Written by
+In the infancy of aviation in 1910, a British newspaper offers a prize for the winner of a cross-channel air race which brings flyers from all over the world.
+There are many subplots as the flyers jockey for position and the affections of various women.Written by

 John Vogel <firstname.lastname@example.org>

 A shot of Richard flying from above shows quite clearly modern (for 1965) cars parked on a road below him.
 See more »

 The Neanderthal Man: